 Base images are used to create Docker images for containers.
 Truss uses customized base images to:

-- Reduce Docker image build times for model serving and training
+- Reduce Docker image build times for model serving

 - Reduce container startup time

 For a general background on base images, learn more in Docker’s official documentation.

 Generating base images for Truss